 I first discovered Nik Huber Guitars in December 2007.
-The model that caught my attention was the “Redwood”, and it immediately made my wish list.
-I hadn’t seen a guitar with this kind of fluidic grain pattern before, which was further accentuated by the single piece of curly redwood rather than a book-matched top.
+The model that caught my attention was the “Redwood,” and it immediately made my wish list.
+I hadn’t seen a guitar with this kind of fluidic grain pattern before, which was further accentuated by the single piece of curly Redwood rather than a book-matched top.
 The Redwood is one of eleven models available from the small Frankfurt-based company, founded in 1996.

 The Nik Huber Range

 Nik Huber’s guitars are divided up into three body types with variations on each.
 Huber’s unique shape combines the curves of a Les Paul and Telecaster and is available on five different models.
-The carved top versions of this shape are the Dolphin II, Redwood and Blue Whale Ltd – each with a figured top- the latter two using the more traditional quilted maple.
+The carved top versions of this shape are the Dolphin II, Redwood, and Blue Whale Ltd – each with a figured top-, the latter two using the more traditional quilted maple.
 The Redwood uses a lightweight chambered mahogany body, the Dolphin a solid mahogany body, and the luxurious Blue Whale Ltd uses a figured/curly mahogany body.
 This guitar also uses a master grade one-piece quilted maple and a 50-year-old Brazilian rosewood fretboard.

 In contrast to these models are the Junior and Twangmeister.
 The Junior is a nod to the Les Paul Junior with its simple flat top Korina body, single P90 pickup, and a Tortoiseshell pickguard.
-You can, however, choose to upgrade this guitar with various options including gold hardware and a Brazilian rosewood fretboard.
+However, you can choose to upgrade this guitar with various options, including gold hardware and a Brazilian rosewood fretboard.
 And if the natural Korina is too plain for you, you can choose from several finishes such as tobacco sunburst or cherry red.
 The Twangmeister, on the other hand, is another carved top version of this shape– but this time using a very traditional combination of tonewoods to create something similar to a Telecaster.
 The body is available in either swamp ash or alder.
 The bolt-on maple neck is available with either a maple or East Indian rosewood fretboard– and the pickups, made by Häeussel, are a T90 (Häeussel P90) in the neck and an A5 single coil in the bridge position.
-Again, if bling is your thing, there are plenty of upgrade options for this guitar including dolphin inlays, birdseye maple neck, and gold hardware.
+Again, if bling is your thing, there are plenty of upgrade options for this guitar, including dolphin inlays, birdseye maple neck, and gold hardware.

-The second style of guitar shape is Nik Huber’s take on the Les Paul; available in five different models: The Orca, Orca 10th Anniversary, Orca ‘59, Krautster, and Krautster II.
+Nik Huber’s take on the Les Paul; available in five different models: The Orca, Orca 10th Anniversary, Orca ’59, Krautster, and Krautster II.

-Nik Huber: My family has a woodworking tradition going back four generations… but not necessarily in guitar/ instrument building.
+Nik Huber: My family has a woodworking tradition going back four generations but not necessarily in guitar instrument building.
 I was the first who became a professional instrument builder, though my dad built me electric guitars while I was a teenager.

 GC: Can you tell me a little about your father and grandfather’s work?
 Did you learn your craft directly from your father?

-NH: My grand-grandfather, grandfather and father have been cabinetmakers and carpenters, wherefore I grew up eating sawdust, and was lucky to be hanging out in the shop, watching them work and building my very first rudimentary toys.
+NH: My grand-grandfather, grandfather, and father have been cabinetmakers and carpenters, wherefore I grew up eating sawdust and was lucky to be hanging out in the shop, watching them work, and building my very first rudimentary toys.
 Dad and (during holidays) Grandpa were always very present and took the time to explain things to me – how to use the tools properly, etc.

 GC: When did you become interested in building guitars?